edcalderin/BentoML_IrisDataset/README.md

 ## Introduction

-Since this is just a test using BentoML I create a naive Machine Learning model with Iris dataset.
+Since this is just a test using BentoML I created a naive Machine Learning model with Iris dataset.
 It consists of a classifier to predict one of the 4 corresponding labels.
-Then, I used BentML to persist the models and leveraging BentoML features in order to automatically set a version tag to these ones.
+Then, I used BentML features to persist this model and automatically set a version tag to it.
-Finally, FastAPI takes an important rol here by loading the saved model and making predictions through an API using the same neat features provided by BentoML.
+Finally, FastAPI comes into play by loading the saved model and making predictions through an API using the same neat features provided by BentoML.

 ## Steps to reproduce (Jumping some steps)